From the Glance website:

 It works like this.
 When you click to Start screen sharing, your browser uses a protocol handler to open Glance and get that running.
 The first time you do this, you will see a box asking you if it's ok.
 It looks something like this:

 If you check the box to "Remember my choice for all links of this type" AND "Do nothing", guess what?
-Each and every time you click the "Start screen sharing" button from there out, Chrome will do exactly nothing.
+Each and every time you click the "Start screen sharing" button from then on, Chrome will do exactly nothing.
 As far as we know, there is no way to undo this setting from the Chrome interface.

 Note: This fix seems very hacky.
 If anyone knows a better and easier way to address this issue, please let us know!